Spin distribution of fission fragments involving bending and wriggling modes: DISCUSSION

 The results of calculating the average spin values using the formula presented in ~\eqref{eq:12} for each pair of PFF for the $\rm ^{238}U(n, f)$ and $\rm ^{232}Th(n, f)$ and $\rm ^{252}Cf(sf)$ are presented in~\Cref{tab:t1,tab:t2,tab:t3}.

-The comparison of the dependencies $\overline{J}(A_f)$ obtained within the framework of our approach and from the experimental data presented~\cite{wilson2021} are presented in~\Cref{fig:f4,fig:f5,fig:f6}.
-It should be noted that, in addition to data presented~\Cref{fig:f5,fig:f6}, similar quantities obtained in two other models referenced in the Introduction~\cite{bulgac2022,randrup2022} were included for comparison.
-From their comparative analysis, it can be seen that our method demonstrates better agreement with the experimental data, accurately reproducing the sawtooth nature of the spin dependence on the mass number, as noted in reference~\cite{randrup2022}, where it was associated with changes in the moments of inertia of PFF.
-The results of our model align with this conclusion.
-However, in contrast to the statistical approach of \texttt{FREYA}~\cite{randrup2022}, it does not consider the impact of light particle evaporation.
+The comparison of the dependence $\overline{J}(A_f)$ obtained in our approach with the experimental data~\cite{wilson2021} is shown in~\cref{fig:f5}; for $\rm ^{238}U$ and $\rm ^{252}Cf$ (panels (b) and (c) of~\cref{fig:f5}) the results of the two other models discussed in the Introduction~\cite{bulgac2022,randrup2022} are included for comparison.
+The present model reproduces the data well and, in particular, captures the characteristic sawtooth dependence of the spin on the mass number, comparably to the other approaches.
+This sawtooth behaviour was associated in~\cite{randrup2022} with the variation of the fragment moments of inertia, and our results support that interpretation.
+Unlike the statistical \texttt{FREYA} approach, however, the present model does not include the effect of light-particle evaporation.